Rebecca for Minneapolis Public Schools, District 6 School Board Candidate

-Nine years ago, I made a leap of faith that Minneapolis shared my vision for every child having access to a great public school in their neighborhood, regardless of zip code.
+In 2010, I made a leap of faith that Minneapolis shared my vision for every child having access to a great public school in their neighborhood, regardless of zip code.
 Promising to work towards that vision with the community, I ran and won a citywide seat on the Minneapolis School Board.
-As your Citywide School Board Member, I’ve worked with families, students, educators, staff and community members to increase equity across schools with the goal of improving our students’ educational experiences.
-I have focused my efforts on fiscal stability, equitable access to educational opportunities, policy work that removes barriers to academic success and addresses institutional racism, and ensuring that an equity lens and accountability are foundational to all of the work.
+Re-elected in 2014, I worked with families, students, educators, staff and community members for eight years to increase equity across schools with the goal of improving our students’ educational experiences.
+I focused my efforts on fiscal stability, equitable access to educational opportunities, policy work that removes barriers to academic success and addresses institutional racism, and ensuring that an equity lens and accountability are foundational to all of the work.

 In my two terms on the Minneapolis School Board, I am proud of the work I’ve accomplished with fellow board members and community leaders, including:

-- Addressing overcrowding in classrooms by reopening and expanding schools throughout the city including Washburn, Southwest, Sanford, Seward, Follwell, Justice Page, Lake Harriet, Keewaydin, Hiawatha, Loring and Webster.
+~ Addressing overcrowding in classrooms by reopening and expanding schools throughout the city including Washburn, Southwest, Sanford, Seward, Follwell, Justice Page, Lake Harriet, Keewaydin, Hiawatha, Loring and Webster, Windom.

 My experience also entails serving as the School Board representative for both the MN School Board Association (MSBA) and the Association of Metropolitan School Districts (AMSD), where I was Chair of AMSD in 2015-16.
 MSBA and AMSD function primarily to advocate for PreK-12 education at the State Capitol.
 A significant amount of my time was spent in legislative committee hearings and working with state legislators, not only in education but in numerous areas that impact our students and families ability to succeed in and outside of the classroom.